kgaughan/bigip_exporter/README.md

 # BIG-IP exporter
 Prometheus exporter for BIG-IP statistics.
-Uses iControl REST API.
+Uses the iControl REST API.

-This is a maintenance fork of https://github.com/kgaughan/bigip_exporter.
+This is a maintenance fork of https://github.com/ExpressenAB/bigip_exporter.

 ## Get it
 The latest version is 1.1.0.
-All releases can be found under [Releases](https://github.com/kgaughan/bigip_exporter/releases) and docker images are available on the GitHub Container Registry.
+All releases can be found under [Releases](https://github.com/kgaughan/bigip_exporter/releases) and Docker images are available on the [GitHub Container Registry](https://github.com/kgaughan/bigip_exporter/pkgs/container/bigip_exporter).

 ## Usage
 The bigip_exporter is easy to use.
 Example: